yuanqing/cuba/README.md

     :-|:-|:-
     `sheetId` | ID of the sheet to run the query on.
-Ignored if `sheetName` is specified. | `0` `sheetName` | Name of the sheet to run the query on. | `undefined` `transform` | A function to transform each item in the result | The identity function
+Ignored if `sheetName` is specified. | `0` `sheetName` | Name of the sheet to run the query on. | `undefined` `transform` | A function for transforming each item in the result. | The identity function

 ### const stream = await spreadsheet.queryStream([query, options])